UOA-MEDSCI-736/kdea020-metabolomics/README.md

 =======
 <hr/>
-NOvel R script for  NORAND
+Novel R script for the Analysis of Non-randomised Data (NoRAND)
 =======

 ------------------------------------------------------------------------

-**NORAND** is a simple program designed to perform basic interpretive statistics on non-randomised metabolomics data.
+**NoRAND** is a simple program designed to perform basic interpretive statistics on non-randomised metabolomics data.

-The main NORAND functions:
+The main NoRAND functions:

 - something
 - Another thing.